WebReflection/babel-plugin-transform-builtin-classes/README.md

 ## Usage

-In your Babel 6 configuration, for example in a `.babelrc` you might have the following, which would enable the plugin and configure it to look for any class extending `Error` or `Array` globals.
+In your Babel 6 configuration, for example in a `.babelrc` you might have the following, which would enable the plugin and configure it to look for any class extending `HTMLElement`, `Error` or `Array` globals.

 ```js
 {